Header Banner

-How To: Use lighting ratios for film and video shoots
+How to Use lighting ratios for film and video shoots

 This is an absolutely fundamental concept and is important to development as a filmmaker.
 It's a really simple pice of shorthand that cinematographers and gaffers use to keep track of lighting setups across different shooting days.
 It's called a lighting ratio or a contrast ratio.